-In 2010, One City One Story’s inaugural year, we distributed thousands of free copies of Tom Perrotta’s story, “The Smile on Happy Chang’s Face,” offered online translations and downloads, and led citywide discussions leading up to a town-hall style discussion with the author at the Boston Book Festival, hosted by Alicia Anstead, editor in chief of The Writer magazine.
+In 2010, One City One Story’s inaugural year, we distributed thousands of free copies of Tom Perrotta’s story, “The Smile on Happy Chang’s Face,” offered online translations and downloads, and led citywide discussions leading up to a town-hall style discussion with the author at the Boston Book Festival, hosted by Alicia Anstead, editor in chief of the Harvard Arts Blog and Inside Arts magazine.
 The next year, we held library discussions of the 2011 selection, Richard Russo’s “The Whore’s Child,” distributed the story throughout the city, offered the story in four different languages, and held a writing contest for the public.
 In 2012, we held an online reading group for the first time, in addition to library discussions, and a special discussion with Anna Solomon.
 Additionally, we offered a printed version in Spanish for the first time and provided the story in four different languages electronically.

 Previous 1C1S Selections:

 2020: “The Book of Life and Death” by Grace Talusan

 2019: “Yvonne” by Ciera Burch

 2015: “Home Movie” by Jennifer De Leon

 2014: “Sublimation” by Jennifer Haigh

 2012: “The Lobster Mafia Story” by Anna Solomon